 Most commonly made with the glera grape, you can find prosecco in brut, extra dry, or dry styles.
 And there are three main quality levels: prosecco, then prosecco superiore, and the highest quality level are Conegliano Valdobbiadene DOCG and Colli Asolani DOCG.

-Another popular sparkling wine is Asti Spumante which can be made in a variety of ways but is most commonly made via the tank method.
-Spumante wine is a sweet wine, made with Moscato grapes that hails from Piedmont.
+Another popular sparkling wine is Asti Spumante which can be made in various ways but is most commonly made via the tank method.
+Spumante wine is a sweet wine made with Moscato grapes from Piedmont.

-Note that this is not the same as Moscato D'Asti which is a lower alcohol, less effervescent wine that also comes from the same are.
+Note that this is not the same as Moscato D’Asti which is lower alcohol, less effervescent wine that also comes from the same area.

 Finally, there are metodo classico sparkling wines.
-Similar to classic Champagne, these wines tend to have tastes like brioche, citrus, and biscuit.
+Similar to classic Champagne, these wines tend to have a taste like brioche, citrus, and biscuit.